JURASSIC COAST OSTEOPATHY PRIVACY STATEMENT - HOW WE COLLECT & USE YOUR PERSONAL DATA AND KEEP IT SECURE AND CONFIDENTIAL (UPDATED JANUARY 2021)

 All paper-based patient notes are held securely at the clinic in a locked cabinet in a locked room that only Helena Greenwood & any osteopaths working as associates or locums for Jurassic Coast Osteopathy have access to.
-In the event of Helena's incapacity or death, arrangements have been made with another local Osteopath (Jenny Glover, Weymouth) for paper archives to be transferred to her for the sole purpose of storage to meet the requirements of holding files for 8 years after the last consultation as above (Reception holds spare keys for this purpose only).
+Electronic notes are stored by Cliniko on UK servers.
+In the event of Helena's incapacity or death, associate Vitor Abreu Da Costa has access to Cliniko electronic notes and arrangements have been made with another local Osteopath (Jenny Glover, Weymouth) for paper archives to be transferred to her for the sole purpose of storage to meet the requirements of holding files for 8 years after the last consultation as above should Vitor be unable to store them.

-All online personal data is held in the UK with the following exceptions, which are US Privacy Shield and EU GDPR compliant unless otherwise stated – Mailchimp, Google Mail & Google Calendar; Yola; Sitewit (site optimisation for Jurassic Coast Osteopathy – does not store identifiable personal data so is outside the terms of the GDPR see https://www.sitewit.com/privacy-policy/).
+All online personal data is held in the UK with the following exceptions, which are US Privacy Shield and EU GDPR compliant unless otherwise stated – Mailchimp (marketing), Google Mail (mail); Yola (website & mail); Sitewit (site optimisation for Jurassic Coast Osteopathy – does not store identifiable personal data so is outside the terms of the GDPR see https://www.sitewit.com/privacy-policy/).
 Jurassic Coast Osteopathy uses iZettle and SumUp for payments; if you provide your email address for receipt purposes, it will not be used for any other reason.

 WHAT ARE MY RIGHTS?